KamalRajput1998/NLP_Pipeline_Repository/README.md

 ### Files for NLP pipeline.

-Repository contains a text file that is required to execute a NLP pipeline.
+Repository contains a text file for extractive summarisation.